 We’ll drive along windy county roads, past Scottish farmland and through sweeping valleys on this magical journey into the Highlands.
 Your expert guide will explain the long history of these lands, which are inhabited by the clans (Scottish tribes) of McNab and Cambell.

 We’ll stop to appreciate the magnificent views, with the landscape full of tall mountains, dramatic waterfalls, lochs and more!
 You might even see some more Highlands Cows, which are raised by Scottish farmers for their premium quality beef.

-A Scottish deer with Raanoch Moor in background
+A Scottish deer with Rannoch Moor in background